zayrarepositor/budget-app-2022/README.md

 ☞ https://rad-pothos-ce687f.netlify.app/

 ☑ Budget App was thought as a helper for expenses register and track.

-✎Next update: Sign in
+Once you set a budget, you can create, edit, delete and filter the expenses.

+☑ Auth0 login

+☢ You could check out a video demo here ☞ https://youtu.be/E9mpdyUiKd8

+✎ Next update: backend

 ✉ Contact info: